 Bariatric Surgery for Long-Term Weight Loss & Medical Weight Loss

-Rome Health bariatric surgeon Keneth Hall, MD, FACS, FASMBS is accepting new patients for medical weight loss surgery and weight loss surgery, including laparoscopic gastric bypass, sleeve gastrectomy and revision procedures.
+Rome Health bariatric surgeon Keneth Hall, MD, FACS, FASMBS is accepting new patients for medical weight loss surgery and weight loss surgery, including laparoscopic gastric bypass, sleeve gastrectomy, conversions and revision procedures.
 Dr. Hall is board certified by the American College of Surgeons and is a fellow of the American Society for Metabolic and Bariatric Surgery.

 Appointments may be made by contacting Rome Health Surgical Specialists at (315) 338-7040.
 The office is located at the Rome Health Medical Center on the hospital's main campus for your convenience.
 Use the East Oak Street parking lot and enter the Medical Center through the Bartlett entrance.